RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 3.md

 Answer: A

 ### Question # 78 -	Brian is reviewing his organization’s [secrets management policies and practices].
 Which of the following is [not] a practice that they should use?
-A.	Reduce the number of people with administrative access to the secret store.
+A.	💡Reduce the number of people with administrative access to the secret store.
 B.	Regularly rotate secrets.
 C.	Maximize the rights of important secrets to reduce the total number of secrets required.
 D.	Enable logging and alerting on secrets access and usage.

 Answer: C

-### Question # 79 -	Chris wants to audit access to highly sensitive data stored in his cloud provider’s block storage service.
+### [important] Question # 79 -	Chris wants [to audit [access] to highly sensitive data stored in [his] cloud provider’s block storage service.
 What type of logging should he enable to monitor for use of privileged accounts to access specific buckets?
 A. 	Enable authentication logging.
 B.	Enable access logging.
 C.	Enable bandwidth monitoring.
 D.	Enable timestamps.

 Answer: B

+Access logging will allow Chris to monitor for access to specific buckets by individuals, including privileged accounts.
+Authentication logging won’t show access, nor will bandwidth logging.
+Timestamps should be on by default for any log event

 ### Question # 80 -	Jaime is performing data discovery and wants to search for a specific term in the unstructured data she’s working with.
 What type of discovery is she performing?
 A. 	Label- based discovery